 Give Jack Latvala credit for offering up one of the weightiest questions for today's political era.

-"Who wants to be in a job that is rated less favorably than a cockroach?" the Republican state senator from Clearwater asked on Facebook on Thursday, announcing he will not be among those running to succeed retiring U.S. Rep. C.W.
+"Who wants to be in a job that is rated less favorably than a cockroach?" the Republican state senator from Clearwater asked on Facebook Thursday, announcing he will not be among those running to succeed retiring U.S. Rep. C.W.
 Bill Young.

 Latvala, a seasoned political operative who has represented most of Young's district, would have immediately emerged as a frontrunner.
 Same goes for state Sen. Jeff Brandes, R-St. Petersburg, who could personally fund a lavish campaign, but also took himself out of the mix Thursday.